5th July 2021

 Your Creativity Guides

-Sabrina is a mother, a writer, a storyteller, and an award-winning actress.
+Sabrina is a mother, an artist, a writer, a storyteller, and an award-winning actress.
 In her film and television career she has worked with such Hollywood greats as Aaron Sorkin, Patrick Swayze, William H. Macy, Gabriel Byrne, Hal Hartley and starred in such shows and films as Sports Night, Sliders, Numbers, Father Hood and The Girl From Monday.

 Sabrina took a break from acting to study Creative Writing at Columbia University in NY and received a degree in English Literature from The University of London.
 Throughout her studies she moved around the world, living in Uganda, Rome and Kenya, ending up on an island in the Salish Sea.
 She documents her adventures at her popular blog, Red Dirt Lattes.